 Brown Sugar - The molasses in brown sugar adds a nice dimension to the cookies.

-Walnuts – I love using walnuts in cookies, you can substitute with pecans if you wish.
-Both are wonderful.
+Pecans - I love using pecans in cookies, you can omit if you wish.

 Flour - I use all-purpose flour for these cookies.